Student Spotlight

 Hannah Schultz, ’20: Hannah completed her MFA at Long Beach State … and won the Atlantis Award through the poet’s billow!
 (She has already had poems in Slipstream and the Cultural Weekly.)

-Grayson Ruyak, a current student, had five poems accepted by Eunoia Review!
+Grayson Ruyak, a current student, had five poems accepted by Eunoia Review.

 Gabriela Ramos, ’19: in summer 2022, Gaby will also be going to the 2022 Juniper Summer Writing Institute (Go Leopards!).
 In winter 2022, Gaby had their poem “holes.” accepted by the esteemed literary journal Pleiades.
 In fall 2020, Gaby began working in Mississippi for the Teach for America program.
 In 2018, their literary essay “Healthcare” not only won the 2018 ULV undergraduate creative writing contest (chosen by judge Abby Chew) and was published in Prism Review #20 … and was a finalist for the Dean’s Award for Excellence in Undergraduate Research (Creative Expression) … and garnered them a scholarship to the Juniper Summer Writing Institute … and was one of two runners-up in the national AWP Kurt Brown Prize for Creative Non-Fiction.
 Judge Elizabeth Silver wrote, “This was an innovative look into family remedies in medicinal settings as a means of telling the narrator’s story.
 A strong entryway into memoir/essay.
 The voice is at once tactile and entertaining and leaps off the page.”

-John Abbasi, ’16, had his story “Angel Hair” recently published by ANMLY.
+John Abbasi, ’16, had his story “Angel Hair” published by ANMLY.
 In 2018, he completed his MFA in fiction at the Rainier Writing Workshop at Pacific Lutheran University; in 2016, he won the ULV undergraduate creative writing contest for his story “Darling Young Boy” (judged by Corinna Vallianatos) and the Dean’s Award for Excellence in Undergraduate Research (Creative Expression).
 In spring 2020, he returned to ULV and to teach CWRT 204: Intro to Prose.

 Krista Nave, ’20: her poem “Justice Favors Fortune” was published in issue 4 of The Exposition Review, and she read at their launch party at Skylight Books (sort of pictured above in profile).